bmilne64/Ideal-Vacation-Spots-Web-Design/README.md

-# Web-Design-Challenge
+# Ideal Vacation Spots Web Design

 https://bmilne64.github.io/Web-Design-Challenge/index.html

-In this project, I created a website by using the visualizations that you created for your Python-APIs Challenge thta can be found at https://github.com/bmilne64/python-api-challenge.
+In this project, I created a website by using the visualizations that I created for the Ideal Vacation Spots Project that can be found at https://github.com/bmilne64/python-api-challenge.

 The website consists of seven pages as follows: